 API

-A data structure representing a system of particles, storing their masses and associated Jacobi transformation matrices for coordinate transformations.
+A structure representing a system of particles with associated masses and coordinate transformations.

 Fields

-• masses::Vector{Float64}: A vector containing the masses of the particles.
+• masses::Vector{Float64}: A vector containing the masses of the particles in the system.
+Must contain at least two elements.

 Constructor